carlingfordcoaches-aus/SaturdayCoding/README.md

     - You can do this using a "hide" class if you want, or by creating another file and rerouting the user to the contents of that file
 **Milestone:** Home page displays correctly and has the right functionality

+### Week 2 — Input Gathering and creating the "Create Page"
+This week, our goal is to make the input page for our create game page!
+Display a create game page using HTML and CSS
+- Display a create game page that has the buttons "Create" and "Add question"
+- Add input fields for elements you think should be in a quiz, e.g. "What is the name of this quiz?"
+- Add a button that allows the user to add another question
+- Find a way to signal what option in the question is correct **Milestone:** Create game page displays and takes in inputs correctly.
+The "add question" button logic works such that once clicked, more input options should appear allowing the user to add extra questions to their quiz.
 ---

 ### Weekly Check (2–3 min)